nguyenducc/MicroBookstore/README.md

 <hr>

 ## Continuous Integration (CI) with GitLab
-CI/CD pipeline using GitLab, Kubernetes, ArgoCD, security scanning tools, monitoring, and logging solutions.
+CI/CD pipeline using GitLab, Kubernetes, ArgoCD, security scanning tools, performance test, monitoring, and logging solutions.
 The process follows these key stages:

 1. Code Commit and Triggering the Pipeline
    - A developer commits code changes to GitLab.